jtrieu2/mouselit/stanley/Week4/Mouselight_code_functionality.md

         tree_specifics {list} -- path {string}, sz {3 array}, nl {int}, channel {0 or 1}
     """

+- Map voxel locations to a target coordinate space while preserving the spatial ordering.

+def space_to_voxel(spatial_coord, origin, spacing):

+    """Convert spatial location to voxel coordinates

+    Arguments:
+        spatial_coord {3-array} -- spatial coordinates in microns
+        origin {3-array} -- spatial coordinates of origin in microns spacing {3-array} -- size of each voxel in microns
+    Returns:
+        voxel_coord {3-array of ints} -- voxel coordinate
+    """

 ## 3D visualization and reconstruction

-- Resampling was achieved by back-projecting each voxel in each output tile to the nearest sampled voxel.

-- In regions where two or more input tiles overlapped, the maximum intensity was used for the corresponding location in the output tile.
+- Back-projecting each voxel in each output tile to the nearest sampled voxel.
+In regions where two or more input tiles overlapped, the maximum intensity was used for the corresponding location in the output tile.

 def divide_voxel_bounds(start, end, tree_specifics):